Man arrested after knife attack outside Buckingham Palace

 Two of those involved a vehicle ploughing into pedestrians.

-The assailant in Friday's attack was arrested on suspicion of grievous bodily harm and assault and taken by to a London hospital for treatment of minor injuries.
+The assailant in Friday's attack was arrested on suspicion of grievous bodily harm and assault, and taken to a London hospital for treatment of minor injuries.

 He will then be taken to a London police station for questioning.